 Have you had it with your struggle with addiction?
-It might be drinking, eating, sexual or shopping; whatever it is you are at the bottom and you are tired of trying and failing over and over again.
+It might be drinking, eating, sexual, or shopping; whatever it is you are at the bottom and you are tired of trying and failing over and over again.
 You’re done making those empty promises of; “I will never do that again”!

 In today’s post I want to share 4 clear steps you can take to have some meaningful victories over your addictions.
-Over the next several days I will unpack the steps in a series of upcoming blog post.
+Over the next several days I will unpack the steps in a series of upcoming blog posts.
 As always, send me an email at [email protected] to let me know how I can pray for you or answer your questions.

 This is hard work and I want to be clear, you will have to be honest with yourself and others.

-First let’s look at the problem, and to do so I want to focus on what Ephesians 4:17-19 says about our addictions:
+First, let’s look at the problem, and to do so I want to focus on what Ephesians 4:17-19 says about our addictions:

 Ephesians 4:17-19 (NLT) – With the Lord’s authority I say this: Live no longer as the Gentiles do, for they are hopelessly confused.
 Their minds are full of darkness; they wander far from the life God gives because they have closed their minds and hardened their hearts against him.
 They have no sense of shame.
 They live for lustful pleasure and eagerly practice every kind of impurity.